scottlamb/moonfire-nvr/README.md

 The script will perform all necessary steps to leave you with a fully built, installed moonfire-nvr binary and (running) system service.
 The only thing you'll have to do manually is add your camera configuration(s) to the database.
+Alternatively, before running the script, you can create a file named `cameras.sql` in the same directory as the `prep.sh` script and it will be automatically included for you.
 For instructions, you can skip to "[Camera configuration and hard disk mounting](#camera)".

 Once prerequisites are installed, Moonfire NVR can be built as follows: